cenahosseini/backup-xray-discord/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/sinabigsmoke/backup-xray-discord/master/SinaBigSmoke_hiddify.sh)
 ```

- As a guide, you can add this description to the cron entry for scheduling:
+ <h3 align="left">As a guide, you can add this description to the cron entry for scheduling: </h3>

  1. Minutes: Enter a number between 0 and 59.
 2. Hour: Enter a number between 0 and 23.